 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Table, with male rates multiplied by 103%.
-Based on the size of the city, rates are multiplied by a factor of 100.0%.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
-In addition, a 3% minimum mortality rate is applied to reflect the impairment of younger members who become disabled.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.
+Mortality rates for active members are based on the PUB(10) mortality tables with the Public Safety table used for males and the General Employee table used for females.
+Mortality rates of healthy retirees and beneficiaries are based on the Gender-distinct 2019 Municipal Retirees of Texas mortality tables.
+The rates for actives, healthy retirees and beneficiaries are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
+For disabled annuitants, the same mortality tables for healthy retirees is used with a 4-year set-forward for males and a 3-year set-forward for females.
+In addition, a 3.5% and 3.0% minimum mortality rate is applied, for males and females respectively, to reflect the impairment of younger members who become disabled.
+The rates are projected on a fully generational basis by scale UMP to account for future mortality improvements subject to the 3% floor.